WorldFactory/QQ/README.md

 ## Coming soon

- * Full documentation.
+* Extends documentation
 * More information about development environment with QQ.
+* Many other improvements.

  [Trello development tab.](https://trello.com/b/IQ62jazu) (in french)